MacKinnon, Grubauer lift Avs to 4-1 win over Blues in Game 1 - WHIZ News

-DENVER (AP) — Nathan MacKinnon scored the tiebreaking goal 30 seconds into the third period and wrapped it up with an empty-netter, Philipp Grubauer stopped 22 shots and the Colorado Avalanche beat the St. Louis Blues 4-1 on Monday night in Game 1 of their first-round playoff series.

-Gabriel Landeskog also added a third-period goal by tipping in a blue-line blast from MacKinnon.
+Landeskog added a third-period goal by tipping in a blue-line blast from MacKinnon and assists on both of MacKinnon’s goals.
 Cale Makar got things started for the Presidents’ Trophy-winning Avalanche with a power-play goal in the first period.

 Game 2 is Wednesday.